MaxwellKJr/mjcodes/content/blog/time-for-change-when-change-is-hard/index.md

 If you are wondering on how I fixed the bugs then don’t worry because I am planning on sharing the experiences I had when creating this website starting with my inspirations, challenges, as well as in depth review of why I chose what I chose and why I did what I did.

-Despite having a number of challenges, with the three I have described being the dominant ones, I was able to overcome some of them, and if you are someone who is just starting out, I hope you understand that making mistakes is normal and that things sometimes will not go according to plan.
+Despite having a number of challenges, with the three I have described being the dominant ones, I was able to overcome some of them, and if you are someone who is just starting out, I hope you understand that making mistakes is normal and that things sometimes will not go according to plan just do your part and put in the effort.
+Eventually things will turn out alright!